SOBotics/burnaki/README.md

 The purpose of this project is to monitor burnination efforts on the Stack Exchange network.
 It tracks the progress by watching for close votes / reopen votes / delete votes / edits made to questions on the burninated tag.

-It also involves a chat bot that posts notification in dedicated chat rooms.
+It also involves a chat bot that posts notifications in dedicated chat rooms.

 ##Chat bot